 Past payment claims were, in the most part, issued by the contractor in the same manner and receipt was acknowledged.
 The Court adopted a practical approach finding the contractor’s payment claim was effectively given under the Qld BIF Act.

-Although for payment claims, the NSW SOP Act uses with word ‘serve’ as opposed to the word ‘give’ in the QLD BIF Act, contractors in both states have the option of also sending a hard copy payment claim to the principal’s registered office to avoid the issue entirely.
+For payment claims, the NSW SOP Act uses with word ‘serve’ as opposed to the word ‘give’ in the QLD BIF Act, contractors in both states have the option of also sending a hard copy payment claim to the principal’s registered office to avoid dispute over the subtlety entirely.

 A recent NSW Court of Appeal decision in Witron Australia Pty Ltd v Turnkey Innovative Engineering Pty Ltd considered whether an email given by the principal, Witron, in response to the contractor’s payment claim of approx. $800K was a valid payment schedule under the NSW SOP Act.